rsksmart/devportal-1.0/tutorials/deploy-smart-contracts.md

 * Install Solidity compile from [this link](https://solidity.readthedocs.io/en/develop/#available-solidity-integrations).
 * Install Truffle and Ganache [here](https://www.trufflesuite.com/).

-> Truffle is a development environment, testing framework and asset pipeline for blockchains.
-Ganache is a personal blockchain you can use to deploy contracts, develop your applications, and run tests.

 ### 2. Introduce usage of the truffle

 Truffle is a development environment, testing framework and asset pipeline for blockchains.
 In this step we are going to learn the basics.